Multivariate Break-Even Correlation Thresholds

 In we expand the transpose and group the terms.
 In we cancel and recognize the covariance matrix .
 In we isolate the scaling factor .
 Because taking the square root yields a solution, the Lagrange method perfectly captures both extremes: the positive root corresponds to the maximum (long), and the negative root corresponds to the minimum (short).
 Substituting this back into yields the closed-form analytical solution for the optimal evaluation points:

 where we define to absorb the sign depending on the trade direction.
-At this exact point , the deviation from the mean in the projected space reaches its maximum/minimum.
+Because the conditional expected return is a linear combination of the signals, the optimization above is equivalent to projecting the entire -dimensional signal space onto a single 1-dimensional scalar axis , with mean and variance .
+At the optimum , the deviation from the mean along this axis reaches its extremum.
 By operating on this 1-dimensional projection, we can bound the probability of the unprofitable tangent half-space using the one-sided Cantelli inequality:

 If , the optimal evaluation point lies above the mean.
 All realizations satisfying are closer to (or on the opposite side of) the mean and therefore fail.
 By the Cantelli inequality with :